mohammedhrima/Interpreted_programming_language/README.md

 - And redo some exercices from 42pool and Libft project with it
 - I've also borrow some attributes from javascript X'D
 - You can check the tutorial for more details
+- This project was for fun
+- But I enjoyed working on it, It was a great challenge

 ## How to use